vanruesc/grunt-fs-inline/README.md

 ## Usage

-Directories will be created if the don't exist.
+Directories will be created if they don't exist.

 ```js
 fsinline: {